aroberge/friendly-traceback-docs/docs/source/design.rst

   It is likely that experimentations with features will proceed faster and in slightly different ways than the content of this page would suggest.
-Our current focus is on code development, and not on keeping this document up to date.
+  Our current focus is primarily on code development, and not on keeping this document up to date.

 Purpose
 -------

-friendly-traceback primary purpose is to make it easier for beginners and/or for people that have limited knowledge of English to understand what caused a program to generate a traceback.
+Friendly-traceback primary purpose is to make it easier for beginners and/or for people that have limited knowledge of English to understand what caused a program to generate a traceback.

 A secondary goal is to help them learn how to decipher a normal Python traceback and use the information to understand what went wrong and how to fix it.

-.. sidebar:: Thought...
+.. sidebar:: Thought ...

     The success of this module is predicated on contributions (mostly to translations) by intermediate or advanced programmers.